Why 94.8% of Websites Still Fail Accessibility in 2025 (And How to Fix It)

 This isn’t about edge cases or nice-to-haves.
 It’s about real people trying to shop, apply, book, or read and getting locked out.

-- Hire someone who knows how to do all of this (hey, hi 👋).
+• Hire someone who knows how to do all of this (Hey, hi 👋 check out my Accessibility Audit Services).

 Small fixes can open big doors.
 You just have to care enough to make them.